FluffyLabs/sui-press3/cli/README.md

 - `--blob-id <id>` - Blob ID to retrieve (required)
 - `--output <path>` - Path to save the retrieved blob (optional)

+### health
+Queries all blobs from a Press3 contract and checks their storage epoch health.
+Reports which blobs are healthy, expiring soon, or expired.

+**Options:**
+- `--press3-id <id>` - Press3 contract object ID (optional, reads from PRESS3_OBJECT_ID env var or press3.config.yml)
+- `--expiring-threshold <number>` - Number of epochs to consider as "expiring" (default: 2)
+- `--renew` - Renew expiring blobs (not yet implemented, placeholder for future functionality)

+**Limitations:**
+- Only reports storage information for blobs with on-chain Blob objects on SUI
+- Blobs uploaded without on-chain registration (e.g., via site-builder) will show as "unknown" status
+- These blobs may still be accessible but their expiration status cannot be determined

 ## Configuration

 The CLI can be configured using environment variables.
 Create a `.env` file in the project root: